 B.C. commissioner urges creative ways to fight hate as reports double during pandemic

-The report says hate incidents have increased dramatically during the pandemic, disproportionately impacting marginalized communities, along with increases in gender-based violence, and online hate.
+At a public event Tuesday, Govender described incidents of people being screamed at and spat on, images of bullet holes being painted on a mural of Chinese families, white supremacist literature being left near a school on Orange Shirt Day, and flyers threatening to burn the tents of homeless people.

-At the same time, it says both legal responses to hate and government responses have been “largely ineffective.”
+“While hate is not new, the pandemic marks a period in our collective experience that's being filled with fear, mistrust, division and hate.
+It is a period that will be remembered as exceptionally divisive, and one that has challenged the various institutions that are tasked with keeping us safe and upholding the rule of law and democracy,” she said.

-The report says police reported hate crimes in B.C. in 2021 were 118 per cent higher than in 2019.
+The report says police reported hate incidents in B.C. in 2021 were 118 per cent higher than in 2019.

 In the same period, police reported hate incidents targeting Indigenous people in B.C. were up 367 per cent, incidents against Black people rose 112 per cent, those targeting southeast and East Asian people were up 181 per cent and hate against South Asian people increased 78 per cent.